Our Research Impacts on how we promote health and well-being and deliver patient care throughout Northern Ireland and internationally

 Maria Lohan is working as a consultant to the World Health Organization Human Reproduction Programme.

-She and team (Dr Esther Reid, Dr Fiona Lynn, Dr Eimear Ruane-McAteer & Dr Jennifer Hanratty) are undertaking a review of the evidence base relating to involving men, alongside women, in sexual and reproductive health.
+She and team (Dr Avni Amin, Mr Rahat Khoshla, Dr Esther Reid, Dr Fiona Lynn, Dr Eimear Ruane-McAteer & Dr Jennifer Hanratty) recently published a systematic review of reviews relating to involving men, alongside women, in sexual and reproductive health.
+This included an evidence and gap map of systematic reviews.

 The aim of the Think Family NI initiative is to enhance greater partnership working between statutory agencies and organisations working with children and young people, and those working with adults to improve outcomes for family members with mental health issues, their parents and carers by establishing a ‘Think Child, Think Parent, Think Family’ approach to planning and delivery of services.